microsoft/playwright/docs/src/trace-viewer-intro-csharp.md

 ![playwright trace viewer dotnet](https://github.com/microsoft/playwright/assets/13063165/4372d661-5bfa-4e1f-be65-0d2fe165a75c)

-## Run trace only on failure

-Setup your tests to record a trace only when the test fails:

 Check out our detailed guide on [Trace Viewer](/trace-viewer.md) to learn more about the trace viewer and how to setup your tests to record a trace only when the test fails.

 ## What's next